 The remainder of the paper is as follows.
-Section I briefly discuses the theoretical considerations and describes the experiment's context, design, and empirical strategy, while Section II reports the results.
+Section I briefly discuses the theoretical considerations.
+Section I also describes the experiment's context, design and empirical strategy, while Section II reports the results.
 Section III concludes the paper.

-I. Experimental Design
+I Experimental Design

-A. Background
+I.A Background

 Benin exemplifies the case of an African country with thriving (if young) democratic institutions but poor governance and economic performance.
-The World Bank (2009) discusses why the 1989 democratic transition has been a "success" that is "remarkable when compared to the experience of other French-speaking countries of the region" (World Bank 2009, 121).
-However, the same report
+The World Bank (2009) discusses why the 1989 democratic transition has been a "success" that is "remarkable when compared to the experience of other French-speaking countries of the region" (p.
+121).
+However, the same report notes that the "puzzle" that "economic growth has not matched the vibrancy of its elections" can be explained by "clientelist promises to narrow groups of citizens" (pp. 121-122).
+In particular, it notes that Beninese parties "extent of programmatic orientation is among the lowest [...] in Africa" (p. xviii).